Download a printable FAQ form, which provides a map to the Assessment Center and directions.

 For more than 30 years, Shadow Mountain has specialized in treating children and adolescents with emotional and behavioral problems.
 We now also treat adults.
-We have inpatient hospital units, residential behavioral health services, and outpatient mental health programs.
+We have inpatient hospital units and residential behavioral health services.
 Upon arrival to our Assessment Center, a professional will evaluate the patient’s needs.
 When individuals are doing and saying things that are a danger to themselves or others, admitting them to the hospital may be necessary to keep them safe.

 How can I schedule a mental health assessment?

 All assessments can be scheduled by calling (800) 821-6993.
 Mental health assessments take place at Shadow Mountain Hospital and Assessment Center, located just south of 61st on the west side of Sheridan at 6262 S. Sheridan, Tulsa, OK 74133.